Osteopathy and Dental collaboration

-Malocclusion and dental issues are often associated with orofacial myofunctional disorders such as harmful habits such as mouth breathing, thumb sucking, pacifier use, incorrect swallow patterns, tongue thrusting, weak orofacial muscles, tongue and lip ties.
+Malocclusion and dental issues are often associated with orofacial myofunctional disorders such as habits such as mouth breathing, thumb sucking, pacifier use, incorrect swallow patterns, tongue thrusting, weak orofacial muscles, tongue and lip ties.
 These can disturb the natural growth of the face and jaws resulting in crooked teeth, gum disease, open bite, jaw dysfunction and relapses in orthodontic treatment.

 • Dental Underbite: Treatment needed in dental underbite is by addressing musculoskeletal imbalances that may contribute to the misalignment of the lower jaw.
 Osteopathic treatment focuses on improving jaw alignment, reducing tension in the facial muscles, and promoting optimal dental occlusion for a more balanced bite.